codypiersall/cligui/README.md

         """

     def main():
-        p = get_parser()
+        """This decent function makes NO GUI APPEAR.
+How mundane!""" p = get_parser()
         args = p.parse_args()
         do_the_best_things(args)

 To adjust this program to use cligui, you don't have to do much.
-You have to import cligui, of course, so the top of the file will look like this:
+You have to import cligui, of course, so add this line at the top of the file:

-    import argparse
     import cligui

-    def get_parser():

 And the new `main` function will look like this:

 def main():
-    p = get_parser()
+    """This incredible function will make a GUI appear.
+Remarkable!""" p = get_parser()
     # call cligui.CliGui with the parser, and a function that takes an
     # argparse.Namespace as its argument.